Cleft Lip and Cleft Palate - Causes | Symptoms | Diagnosis | Treatments

 Cleft Lip and Cleft Palate - Causes, Symptoms, Diagnosis, and Treatments

-Cleft lip is an abnormal opening in the lips and roof of the mouth.
+A cleft lip is an abnormal opening in the lips and roof of the mouth.
 It is a common birth defect in children.
 It can occur on one or both sides depending on the severity.
 Orofacial clefts include both cleft lip and cleft palate.
-This condition is often accompanied with other disorders.
+This condition is often accompanied by other disorders.
+In cleft palate cases, cleft palate surgery is done to close the separation in the palate, promoting improved function and reducing the potential for associated complications.
 Recent advances have made both cleft lip and palate completely treatable.

 Classification: